natewatson999/udp-hub/README.md

 Sets this socket so that it's either capable of broadcasting or not capable of broadcasting.
 If value is true, then the multicastTTL is reset to 64.

+#### udpHub.createSocket.setMulticastTTL(count)

+This sets the number of hops a packet emitted from this socket can take, if it's broadcasted.
+The default is 64.
+However, some network configurations change hops, so this method is unreliable.

+#### udpHub.createSocket.setMulticastLoopback(value)

+This takes true or false, and uses this to specify if this socket should receive any packets that it broadcasts.

+#### udpHub.createSocket.addMembership(address, interface)

+Tells the kernel to join a multicast group.

 ### Domain Name related functions

 #### udpHub.ipFormat